ministryofjustice/moj-frontend/docs/accessibility.md

 We plan to address these issues by January 2026.

-## Preparation of this accessibility statement
+### Preparation of this accessibility statement

 This statement was prepared on 16 August 2022.
 It was last reviewed on 21 November 2025.

 This website was last tested on 14 July 2025 against the WCAG 2.2 AA standard.

 The test was carried out by the MOJ Accessibility team.
 The most viewed pages were tested using automated testing tools by our website team.
-A further audit of the website was carried out to the WCAG 2.2 AA standard.